 Share Your Stories and Pictures

 Support and celebrate the rich history and heritage of baton twirling through the collection, preservation and online display of historic materials.
-Eventually, we want to publish oral histories, hence adding to the historical record of a sport grossly underreported by mainstream media.
+Help add to the historical record of a sport grossly underreported by mainstream media.

 Unfortunately, lost in the mists of time are stories and pictures.
 Without ever being interviewed, baton twirling heroes and legends pass away.
-Consequently, lost forever are the viewpoints, perspectives and even eyewitness accounts that shape the historical record.
-As such, the documented history of twirling becomes limited or inaccessible.
-Moreover, priceless photos and ephemera are lost, stolen, trashed and/or destroyed, etc.
+Lost forever are the viewpoints, perspectives and even eyewitness accounts that shape the historical record.
+As such, the documented history of twirling becomes limited or inaccessible and priceless photos and ephemera are lost, stolen, trashed and/or destroyed, etc.

 See Collections

-We are building an archive of baton twirling images and stories from the 20th Century.
-We have a long way to go.
-On the other hand, we’ve already made great strides.
-Nevertheless, the collections featured on this site are only partially complete.
+We are building an archive of baton twirling images and stories from the 20th Century. ollections featured on this site are only partially complete.
 Those with red stars have content.

 Posts Memorials and Tributes

-Memorials are given to remember someone who is dearly departed.
+Memorials are for the dearly departed.
 Tributes honor the living.
-We invite you to publish a free memorial or tribute honoring someone who has impacted your journey in the sport of baton twirling.
-For example, your mom, dad or grandparent.
-Also, former coaches, students, teammates, teachers or friends, etc. Memorials and tributes are featured in dedicated posts and may include letters, pictures and/or videos, etc.
+We invite you to publish a free memorial or tribute honoring someone who has impacted your journey in the sport of twirling.

 Thank you for allowing the legacies of those who have gone before us live online and inspire others to give selflessly to this sport.